 Vinyl in mattresses

-Vinyl production also releases dioxins, which I’ve written about many times at Leaf Score as these chemicals can cause cancer, birth defects, and changes in neurological development.
+Vinyl production also releases dioxins, which I’ve written about many times at Leaf Score as these chemicals can cause:

 Unfortunately, vinyl is most commonly found in crib and children’s mattresses.
 In fact, even many ‘natural’ crib mattresses have a synthetic latex or vinyl, urethane, 4-phenylcylclohexene, or polyvinyl chloride (PVC) cover.
 Manufacturers are not legally required to list vinyl on labels, so be sure to ask if it is present when buying any new mattress.